SoptRishi/summer-internship-2025/README.md

 # QKD and Quantum Sensing
 ### Research Internship | IIT Bombay (May 2025 – July 2025)

-This repository contains simulations, experimental data analysis, and documentation for two distinct research projects conducted under the supervision of Professor Kasturi Saha at IIT Bombay.
-The projects focus on Quantum Key Distribution (QKD) implementations and Bayesian Signal Enhancement for quantum sensing[cite: 18, 21].
+This repository contains simulations, experimental data analysis, and documentation for two distinct research projects conducted  at IIT Bombay.
+The projects focus on Quantum Key Distribution (QKD) implementations and Bayesian Signal Enhancement for quantum sensing.

 ---